-BJA's CRPPE provides visitors with information on practitioner-researcher partnerships, performance measures, logic models, program evaluation, and other important information to devise solutions to improve the quality, quantity, and equity of criminal justice and public safety services.
+BJA's Center for Research Partnerships and Program Evaluation (CRPPE) provides visitors with information on practitioner-researcher partnerships, performance measures, logic models, program evaluation, and other important information to devise solutions to improve the quality, quantity, and equity of criminal justice and public safety services.

 The FY16 Evaluation & Research Literature: The State of Knowledge on BJA-Funded Programs